 What is a contingency fee?

 Most personal injury attorneys work on a contingency fee basis.
 This means the attorney isn’t compensated for their work unless they help you win a jury verdict or settlement award.
-Van Dorn, Curtiss & Rousseau, PLLC uses a contingency fee policy for all personal injury cases, whether it be a premises liability, medical malpractice, car accident, or dog bite claim.
+Van Dorn, Curtiss, Rousseau & Ross, PLLC, PLLC uses a contingency fee policy for all personal injury cases, whether it be a premises liability, medical malpractice, car accident, or dog bite claim.

 What happens at the initial consultation with a personal injury attorney?